Integration by Parts Explained with Examples: A Step-by-Step Guide

 Example 4: Evaluate \( \int x^3e^{x^2} dx \).

-Lemma: \( \int xe^{x^2} dx = \frac{1}{2}e^{x^2} \)
+Solution: First we show that, \( \int xe^{x^2} dx = \frac{1}{2}e^{x^2} \).

-Let \( u = x^2 \) then \( du = 2dx \), or upon dividing both sides by 2 we get \( \frac{1}{2}du = dx \).
+Let \( u = x^2 \) then \( du = 2xdx \).
+Dividing both sides by 2, we get \( \frac{1}{2}du = xdx \).
 Substituting into the integral, we obtain

 $$\frac{1}{2}\int e^u \, du.$$